windows93dotnet/sys42/README.md

 For new features, we'll appreciate if you provide unit tests and respect the project's philosophy and coding style.

-Also, please, before submiting a bug, note that we're currently only supporting latest Node, Firefox and Chrome.
+Also, before submiting a bug, please note that we're currently only supporting latest Node, Firefox and Chrome.

 - There is plans for testing compatibility with older Firefox and Chrome.
 - There is plans for testing compatibility with Deno and Electron.
-- There is no plans for testing compatibility with Safari.

 ## Code of Conduct